solo-io/gloo/docs/content/guides/integrations/service_mesh/istio.md

    kubectl describe <gateway-pod-name> -n gloo-system
    ```

 Congratulations!
-You have successfully configured an Istio sidecar for your Gloo Edge gateway.
+You have successfully configured an Istio sidecar for your Gloo Gateway gateway.

 ## Set up and verify the mTLS connection